Psychology (PSYC)

 (May be repeated.)
 Prerequisites: PSYC 672, PSYC 673 and permission of instructor.
 This course provides graduate students in counseling with actual client contacts and supervisory experiences under faculty supervision.
 Credit/Noncredit.
 (Formerly 3750:795)

 (May be repeated.)
-Prerequisite: PSYC 795 (eight hours) or COUN 675 (five hours).
+Prerequisite: PSYC 795 (four hours).
 Advanced counseling psychology students will have supervised training with clients in a variety of settings and will focus on supervised development of specialized theoretical applications.
 Credit/Noncredit.
 (Formerly 3750:796)

 (May be repeated.)
 Prerequisite: Permission of the instructor.
 Individual readings and/or research on a topic under supervision of faculty member with whom specific arrangements have been made.
 (Formerly 3750:797)